Travelling to Vietnam

 When to Arrive and Depart HCMC

-We suggest flying into Ho Minh City (Saigon) 2-3 days before the retreat starts in case of any flight delays, to rest and acclimatize to the new time zone and culture, especially after the long flights.
-You may like to spend those first 2-3 days exploring Saigon - motorbike tours, eating tours, or take a day trip to Cu Chi Tunnels or the Mekong Delta.
+We recommend flying into Ho Chi Minh City (Saigon) 2-3 days before the retreat begins.
+This allows time to rest, recover from the long journey, and acclimatise to the new time zone and culture, while also providing a buffer in case of any flight delays.
+You may wish to spend these first few days exploring Saigon - enjoying motorbike or food tours, or taking a day trip to the Cu Chi Tunnels or the Mekong Delta.

 Tourist Visas